 Historically a number of institutes in the Netherlands have worked on different aspects of wildlife health.
 However, a central point for questions or concerns related to wildlife health, research and monitoring activities was non-existent.
 In addition, not all areas of wildlife health were addressed.
 This led to the intitiation of the Dutch Wildlife Health Centre (DWHC) in April 2002, under the auspices of the Faculty of Veterinary Medicine of Utrecht University, the Institute of Virology of the Erasmus MC Rotterdam and the Dutch Ministry of Agriculture, Nature Management and Fisheries (LNV).

 Since 2008, the DWHC is located at the Department of Pathobiology of the Faculty of Veterinary Medicine in Utrecht.
-It receives financial support from the Dutch Ministry of Economic Affairs, the Dutch Ministry of Health, Welfare and Sports, and the Faculty of Veterinary Medicine, Utrecht University.
+It receives financial support from the Dutch Ministry of Agriculture, Nature and Food Quality (LNV), the Dutch Ministry of Health, Welfare and Sport (VWS), and the Faculty of Veterinary Medicine, Utrecht University.
 Representatives from Dutch institutions concerned with human or animal health and wildlife in the broadest sense form the DWHC scientific advice commission.
-Currently these institutions include the RIVM (Bilthoven), the CVI, (Lelystad), the GD (Deventer), WUR (Wageningen), Erasmus MC (Rotterdam), the NVWA (Utrecht). ), SOVON Dutch Centre for Field Ornithology (SOVON) and the Dutch Mammal Society.
+Currently these institutions include the RIVM (Bilthoven), the WBVR (Lelystad), the GD (Deventer), WUR (Wageningen), Erasmus MC (Rotterdam), the NVWA (Utrecht), Sovon Dutch Centre for Field Ornithology (Sovon) and the Dutch Mammal Society.
 Representatives of institutions involved in wildlife and environmental management are invited to join the commission.

 The purpose of the Dutch Wildlife Health Centre is to enhance knowledge and expertise in wildlife health in the Netherlands.
 This will serve to provide scientifically based information for political and practical decisions concerning public health, wild and domestic animal health, and nature conservation issues.